tvhahn/cdc-birth-data/README.md

        <img src="./reports/figures/1990_births_by_month.png" alt="vioin plot showing the percent change in births per month" style="background:none; border:none; box-shadow:none; text-align:center" width="500px"/>
 </figure>

-I've also created chlorpleth maps of the birth data, by state, for the years 1981-2020.
+I've also created choropleth maps of the birth data, by state, for the years 1981-2020.
 I just need to fix some things and put them up....

 ## Setup

 Project will work well in a Linux and on a HPC environment.
 It will also work with MacOS (although not tested).
 Windows may require some minor changes by the user.

+The following tables are currently generated:

+* `births_simple.csv` - number of births, by year and month, from 1968 to 2020.
+Included in GitHub repo.

+* `births_simple_with_apgar.csv` - number of births, by year and month, including the APGAR score, from 1968 to 2020.
+Also included in repo.
+* `births_with_geo_apgar_consolidated.csv.gz` - number of births, with geography data and APGAR scores.
+Birth totals are grouped by geography, APGAR score, and date.
+Data is only from 1982 to 2004 (years where geo data is still publicly accessible).
+This file is included in repo (only 7 MB).
+* `births_with_geo_apgar.csv.gz` - number of births, with geography data and APGAR scores, but not grouped by.
+Not included in this repo cause of size (~90 MB).

+All the figures can be generated from the first three csv's listed above.

 Project Organization
 ------------